helio-fm/helio-sequencer/Docs/tips-and-tricks.md

 ### Pen tool

+The pen tool is switched to erasing mode with long tap or when using the right mouse button.

-Also hold `Shift` or any modifier key to change the behavior of the pen tool when adding notes.
-By default, the newly added note is edited in transpose-and-resize mode.
-Alternatively, there is the drag mode, which is more familiar:
+Hold `Shift` or any modifier key when adding notes to change the behavior of the pen tool, the new note can be dragged around or resized in place:

 ![pen-tool-alt]